 Five Easy Steps for Submitting Allegations of Academic Misconduct

-2. If you suspect that a student has plagiarized an assignment, read Preparation of Evidence for Cases Involving Alleged Plagiarism.
+If you suspect that a student has plagiarized an assignment, read Preparation of Evidence for Cases Involving Alleged Plagiarism.
+If you observed the suspected misconduct on the Proctorio platform, read Preparation of Proctorio Evidence for Cases of Alleged Plagiarism.

 Ten Principles of Academic Integrity for Faculty